About Working with Global High Participants in Your Groups

 Why should you care about the particular needs of the global high participants in your program?

-By default, global high people will only attain a fraction of the potential benefit of any particular program, because so much of their energy and attention goes toward surviving and navigating both internal and external stimuli.
-Even though much of this is happening unconsciously, it still makes the person less fully available to engage and learn.
+By default, GHIA people will only attain a fraction of the potential benefit of any particular program because so much of their energy and attention goes toward surviving and navigating both internal and external stimuli.
+Even though much of this is happening unconsciously, it prevents the person from being fully available to engage and learn.

 So, the first reason for you to care about the needs of this population is that doing so will increase their benefit and learning in your program.

-If the group or program you are leading is designed to support the participants to do any sort of healing work in the world, either professionally or in their personal and social groups, then there is a second and even bigger reason to care about their needs.
-When global high people become proficient in healing modalities, they tend to be much better equipped than “internally ok enough” folks to meet the healing needs of the global high population out there in the world.
-We want these folks to be well supported in becoming proficient healers and community members for the sake of the larger population.
+If the group or program you are leading is designed to support the participants to do any sort of healing work in the world, then there is an even bigger reason to care about their needs.
+When GHIA people become proficient in healing modalities, they tend to be much better equipped than “internally ok enough” folks to meet the healing needs of the GHIA population out there in the world.
+Since this is a population that is chronically shunned and dismissed by healers who don’t understand their complexity, we desperately need to expand on the small population of healing practitioners who get them.

 And the third reason sits at the intersection of the first two.
 If you design your program to be aware of and accommodate global high participants, there will be some spillover for your “internally ok enough” population.
 These more “normal” participants will gain some understanding and awareness of global high and will be better equipped to either effectively serve global high clients in the future or to identify those clients as outside their scope and refer them out appropriately.